jbcodeforce/jbcodeforce.github.io/docs/methodology/data-intensive/index.md

 As part of the **gather data requirements**, it is important to review the dimensions of value as introduced in the ["valuation of data" article](https://www.ibm.com/garage/method/practices/culture/valuation-of-data/), then formalize the [value chain of the data](https://www.ibm.com/garage/method/practices/discover/recognize-value-of-data)  in the scope of the project, and finally address if the data contains the correct information to answer the business challenges and support the business process.

-*`Transform data for AI` and `Deploy data integration flow` tasks have different border colors to demonstrate integration activities between the different lifecycles.*
+*`Transform data for AI` and `Deploy data integration flow` tasks have different border colors to demonstrate integration activities between the different life cycles.*

 ### MLOps lifecycle